mahipv/pg_ai/README.md

 # pg_ai

-AI extension for PostgreSQL to interpret and query data with RAG builtin.
+AI extension for PostgreSQL to interpret and query data with RAG builtin using only SQL.

 ## Description